luxamrown/encryptor/README.md

 # encryptor
-Encrypt and decrypt your message sorry for bad method
+Encrypt and decrypt your message <br>
+sorry for bad method